masc-ucsc/docs/docs/pyrope/02-basics.md

 Spaces do not have meaning but new lines do.
 Several programming languages like Python use indentation level (spaces) to know the parsing meaning of expressions.
-In Pyrope, spaces do not have meaning, but newlines affect the operator precedence and multi line statements.
+In Pyrope, spaces do not have meaning, and newlines combined with the first token after newline is enough to decide the end of statement.

 By looking at the first character after a new line, it is possible to know if the rest of the line belongs to the previous statement or it is a new statement.

-If the line starts with an alphanumeric (`[a-z0-9]`) value or an open parenthesis (`(`), the rest of the line belongs to a new statement.
+If the line starts with an alphanumeric (`[a-z0-9]` that excludes operators like `or`, `and`) value or an open parenthesis (`(`), the rest of the line belongs to a new statement.

 ```
 a = 1